-New York can be the model for building a cleaner, brighter tomorrow by making communities more energy efficient, and stepping away from a dirty fossil-fuel past by putting people to work developing renewable, local energy.
+New York can be the model for building a cleaner, brighter tomorrow by making communities more energy efficient, stepping away from a dirty fossil fuel past, and putting people to work developing clean, renewable, local energy.
 Indeed, the nation needs New York to be the beacon of what is possible.

 Protecting New York from Fracking

-Protecting Our Kids and Public Health
+Investing in Our Environment and Health